OULibraries/apachesolr_onesearch/README.md

 ### Configure Drupal to feed content to Solr

-Configure a solr server at at `/admin/config/search/apachesolr/settings`
+Configure a Solr server at at `/admin/config/search/apachesolr/settings`

-*  Configure solr server url.
+*  Configure Solr server url.
 Include credentials in solr server uri, use `https`, don't specify an alternate port.
-*  Check box for "mutlisite capable"
+*  Check box for "multisite capable"

 Configure what content types to index at `/admin/config/search/apachesolr`.
 Make sure to select "user" as a thing to index.